John Baptist Purcell: Response to Anti-Catholicism

-The Catholic Church was unfavourably viewed by non-Catholics at the time, owing to the spread of anti-Catholic literature.
-One of the most salient events of his episcopate was a series of religious debates with Alexander Campbell (minister).
+The Catholic Church was unfavourably viewed by non-Catholics at the time owing to the spread of anti-Catholic literature.
+One of the most salient events of his episcopate was a series of religious debates with Alexander Campbell.
 The discussion was to be taken down by shorthand writers, printed after revision by the disputants, and sold, the net proceeds to be distributed equally among Catholic and Protestant charities.

 In 1853, Purcell alienated Cincinnati's Protestants by arguing that Catholics should not be taxed to support public schools.
 Later that year he created controversy when he invited Gaetano Cardinal Bedini, the emissary of Pope Pius IX, to visit Cincinnati.
-The German Protestant "Forty-Eighters", who had fled Europe after the failed revolutions of 1848, saw Bedini as a symbol of oppression due to his role in putting down revolution in the Papal States in 1849.
+The German Protestant "Forty-Eighters." who had fled Europe after the failed revolutions of 1848, saw Bedini as a symbol of oppression for his role in putting down revolution in the Papal States in 1849.
 They organized a protest march to Purcell's residence, where Bedini was staying, on Christmas Day 1853.
 When the demonstrators clashed with police, several were injured and one died.

-Slavery and the Civil War
+Slavery and Civil War

-Until 1861, Archbishop Purcell condemned slavery only in the "abstract", emphasizing the "prudential motives" that made abolition ill-advised, in his opinion.
-However, according to David J. Endres, "Archbishop John Baptist Purcell of Cincinnati was ...the first American Catholic bishop to offer public support for immediate emancipation of slaves."
+Until 1861, Archbishop Purcell condemned slavery only in the "abstract" and emphasized the "prudential motives" that made abolition ill-advised in his opinion.
+However, according to David J. Endres, "Archbishop John Baptist Purcell of Cincinnati was... the first American Catholic bishop to offer public support for immediate emancipation of slaves."